dairycultist/boobcraft/README.md

 ### References

-minimal and lightweight with no external dependencies
+minimal and lightweight with no static dependencies

-triangle projection and rasterization
+trying to use only snake case and failing

 **OpenGL**